A New Language in Storm

 The first message is a warning that tells us that Storm does not know what to do with files of the

-for the type.
+type .demo, since there is no reader for the type.
 It then proceeds to tell us that it attempted

-to find a function named lang.demo.reader(Array<core.io.Url>, core.lang.Package)
+to find a function named lang.demo.reader(Array<core.io.Url>, core.lang.Package) to handle the

 file type.
-The second error simply tells us that Basic Storm was unable to find the function f
+The second error simply tells us that Basic Storm was unable to find the function f,

-which is not surprising since we have not yet implemented the demo
+which is not surprising since we have not yet implemented the demo language to define the

 function.